robinyms78/moodify-mobile-app/README.md

    npm expo start

 5. **Start Android Emulator:**<br>
-   Select "a" to launch the app from Andriod Emulator
+   Select "a" to launch the app from Android Emulator

 ## License
 This project is licensed under the [GNU General Public License v3.0](LICENSE).